-Holidays in Madrid - terrific food and diversity is written by: Ole Pedersen
+Madrid - terrific food and diversity is written by Ole Pedersen.

 Fresh fish and Michelin - culinary holiday in Madrid

-Madrid is not the first choice for many Danes when the trip goes to Spain.
+Madrid is not the first choice for very many Danes when it comes to travel Spain.
 Most people come to the country to holiday by the beach and water, and that does not speak in Madrid's favor - there are about 250 km to the nearest beach.

-The city also has no world-famous attractions that Rome, Paris or London have.
+The city also does not have the world famous attractions, which Rome, Paris or London have.
 Still, Madrid is a great tourist destination.
 And those who choose to visit the Spanish capital quickly discover that Madrid has a lot to offer.
-Especially the many tapas bars and restaurants, of which there are 18.000, make the city worth a visit.
+Especially the many tapas bars and restaurants, of which there are 18.000, makes the city worth a visit.

 On the whole, the Madrilenians are incredibly into food.
 And in addition to the thousands of local bars and eateries located throughout the city, Madrid can also boast of being home to a single three-star Michelin restaurant and a full five with two stars.
 Here's really something for connoisseurs.

 A warm city in more ways than one